top of page

 • Awakening: At the end of the session, the therapist gradually brings the client back to full awareness, ensuring that they feel alert and refreshed.

-What is Trauma Informed Therapy
+Trauma Informed Therapy

 Trauma-Informed Therapy is an approach to therapy that recognizes and responds to the impact of trauma on an individual’s life.
 It is grounded in the understanding that trauma can significantly affect an individual's mental, emotional, and physical well-being, and that treatment must be approached with sensitivity and care.
 The goal of trauma-informed therapy is not only to address the symptoms of trauma but also to create a safe, supportive environment where individuals can heal, reclaim control, and rebuild their sense of safety and trust.